thisisbalu/thisisbalu.github.io/_posts/2024-12-05-leetcode-485---finding-max-consecutive-ones:-my-daily-struggle.md

 description: "In this post, I dive into my LeetCode journey and present my solution to the question 485, "Max Consecutive Ones," along with a complexity analysis and some references for further exploration."
 ---
 ---

-Hey folks!
-Today, I'm back with another installment of my daily LeetCode grind.
-If you’re anything like me, you probably run into those annoying problems where your brain tries to conk out but then, you’ve just got to solve the damn thing.
-Today’s question is LeetCode 485 - "Max Consecutive Ones."
-Let’s jump right into it!

 ### The Problem